 Recipe from Kian Lam Kho’s cookbook, Phoenix Claws and Jade Trees reprinted with permission from Clarkson Porter

 Disclosure: I received a review copy of Phoenix Claws and Jade Trees from the publisher, Clarkson Porter.
-The giveaway is sponsored by Clarkson Porter and the winner will receive their copy shipped directly from them.
 All opinions are 100% my own.